sriramdasbalaji/Web-Serverless-AI-and-Graph-with-Azure-and-Visual-Studio-Code/HOL/readme.md

 ### Provision the Azure Resources :

-  In this step you'll create all of the Azure resources required for this lab.
-This consists of Azure Container Registry, Cognitive Service, Storage account , Cosmos DB etc..
+  In this step, you'll create all of the Azure resources required for this lab.
+This consists of Azure Container Registry, Cognitive Service, Storage account, Cosmos DB etc..

   1. Log into Azure using Visual Studio Code's Sign In command.
 You'll see a prompt in Visual Studio Code for Device Authentication.
 Click the **Copy&Open** button and you'll be sent to a login site where you can paste in the login code and sign in.